lampepfl/fos-coq/advanced.md

 ### Operational semantics

 Having defined `tm`s and `value`s, we can define call-by-value operational semantics for our language.
+Formally, reduction was a relation between terms.
-We will define an inductive data type `eval (t : tm) (t' : tm) : Prop` corresponding to the proposition that `t` evaluates to `t'` in a single step.
+In Coq, we will define an inductive data type `eval (t : tm) (t' : tm) : Prop` corresponding to the proposition that `t` evaluates to `t'` in a single step.
 The definition is as follows:

 ```code
 Inductive eval : tm -> tm -> Prop :=